Speculative Actions: A Lossless Framework for Faster Agentic Systems: Beyond Lossless Speculation: OS Hyperparameter Tuning Environment

 \subsection{Results}

-\paragraph{Speculator mitigates poor-reaction slowdowns} The Speculator dramatically improves reaction time, as observed Figure \ref{fig:os-speculation}~(Right).
-During the recovery period, the full Speculator-Actor system maintains an average p95 latency of 37.93 ms. This is a substantial improvement over the Actor-only baseline, which was forced to endure the poor performance for much longer and averaged 54.00 ms. The Speculator's rapid correction prevents the system from lingering in a high-latency state (initially 102.97 ms), providing immediate benefits while the slower Actor deliberates (the full experiment is detailed in \S\ref{app:speculative-mitigation}).
+\paragraph{Speculator mitigates poor-reaction slowdowns.} As shown in Figure~\ref{fig:os-speculation} (right), the Speculator significantly improves reaction time.
+During recovery, the full Speculator–Actor system maintains an average p95 latency of 37.93\,ms, compared to 54.00\,ms for Actor-only, which remains longer in degraded states (initially 102.97\,ms).
+Fast speculative updates provide immediate mitigation while the Actor deliberates (details in \S\ref{app:speculative-mitigation}).